Bontempi B50 |

-This initially extremely cruel sounding Bontempi sqeakbox would everybody else likely hated so much that he rather would throw it away or smash it with a sledge hammer than ever to dare to make a serious instrument of this ear tormenting tablehooter.
-But after modification it makes a great tekkno instrument because it as many freaky howling synth sounds with gritty stepping zipper noise envelopes.
+This initially extremely cruel sounding Bontempi sqeakbox of 1997 (PCB date code "...9 97") would everybody else likely have hated so much that he rather would chuck it into a dumpster or smash with a sledge hammer than ever to dare to make a serious instrument of this ear tormenting tablehooter.
+That is to say, a horrible DAC design flaw does a continuous beep that wants to make your ears bleed.

 The main voice sounds resemble coarse 2 operator FM timbres with complex envelopes those have audible zipper noise.
 All sounds contain a short sustain, which makes it impossible to play very short notes.
 Sounds with short attack phase start with a percussive click.
 Most wind instruments contain a delayed vibrato (often less extreme than with Bontempi B30).
 The "leslie organ" is a rough Hammond organ sound with strong, slow vibrato; the attack phase resembles more a steel drum.
 Also "brass" has a strong and the "crazy trumpet" an extreme vibrato.
 The "horn" fades duller.
 The "xilophone" is rather a vibraphone with strong vibrato, while the "vibes" has none (likely the manufacturer confused both names) and fades duller.
 The "vibraphone" is a duller version of "xilophone".
 The "jazz organ" is a plain dull Hammond timbre.
 The "piano" is rather an electric Rhodes one and fades duller.
 The "bandoneon" is a reedy tone that fades brighter.
 The "telephone" is a disharmonic digital phone with a little sustain.
 The "synth drum" howls down and up again an a unique way; this one has a shorter envelope than on Bontempi B30 and resembles a cat meow.
 The "ghost" is harsh hollow, halfway voice- like tone with very strong, howling vibrato and long sustain phase.
 The "fantasy 1" is a medium fast howling siren with a similar timbre, while "fantasy 2" is the same in faster and with sustain.
 (Unlike the B30, here siren sounds don't repeat their 2nd in the lowest keyboard octave.)
 With the "sustain" and "reverb" buttons the release phase of most timbres can be extended.
 The "reverb" adds an additional longer sustain with lower volume than the normal sustain to the envelope.